ARMmbed/ci-test-shield/README.md

 For more on how config files work see the [mbed OS docs](https://github.com/ARMmbed/mbed-os/blob/master/docs/config_system.md#configuration-data-in-applications).

 ## Troubleshooting
+- Use the `-v` flag for verbose debug and failure messages that can help you troubleshoot.
-- make sure your board is detected to run tests.
+- Make sure your board is detected to run tests.
 Use the `mbed detect` command to verify your board is recognized and has a COM port assigned.
-If the Serial driver isn't working tests cant run.
+If the Serial driver isn't working then tests cant run.
 - make sure you are using the latest version of greentea and mbed cli.
 Try running `pip install -U mbed-cli mbed-ls mbed-greentea` to update them all to their latest versions.
-- AnalogIn pins should also be DigitalOut capable for the AnalogIn tests to work.
+- Tests in the `assumptions` folder should all pass, if any of the assumptions tests fail then their associated test will likely also fail.
+For example, AnalogIn pins should also be DigitalOut capable for the AnalogIn tests to work, so the assumptions test for AnalogIn tests this functionality.
-- If you are seeing any weird problems please contact support@mbed.com for help.
 - If all tests are failing try bending aside pins D0/D1 on the CI Test Shield.
 Some platforms only have 1 Serial peripheral and will tie together the debug serial channel and the loopback serial channel, which causes problems for the communications for the testing platform.
+- Make sure to put an SD Card into the microSD slot for SPI Tests to work.
+- If you are seeing any weird problems please contact support@mbed.com for help.

 #### Known Issues
-- SPI tests skip - This is known and is due to pending change in mbed OS, should be enabled as part of the mbed OS 5.2 Release.
 - The latest version of DAP-Link interface firmware should be used as old versions may not support the testing framework.
+- AnalogIn pins must also support DigitalOut

 ## More information
 For more information see the [Releases](https://github.com/ARMmbed/ci-test-shield/releases) page.